JosVerhaar/angular-playlist-app/README.md

 When you run `npm run test:coverage` Jest will check the test coverage.
 You can find the report as an HTML page here `angular-playlist-app/coverage/lcov-report/index.html`

 ## How does Angular-Playlist-App work?
-When tje database and development server has been started, navigate to `http://localhost:4200/` (standard port).
+When the database and development server both run, navigate to `http://localhost:4200/` (standard port).
 This is the homepage.
 With the navigation menu you can navigate to: `Playlists` and `Artists`.

 ### Search
 Every page has a search component.
 With this component you can search on (parts of) the name.
-Type in your searchstring and click `Search`.
+Type in your search string and click `Search`.
 With the x-symbol you can clear the searchfield.

 ### Pagination
 Every page has a pagination component.
 You can set the preferred amount of items you want to see on a single page.